highlight/highlight/blog-content/lw5-d5-self-hosted.md

 Finally, Day 5 is all about supporting the open source distribution and larger enterprises.

+Checkout our [launch video](https://youtu.be/HGo6wB_fL1w) or keep reading!

-In particular, we’ve been putting a lot of work these past few months into supporting our self-hosted deploy and making it easier for folks to get started on their own infrastructure.
+We’ve been putting a lot of work these past few months into supporting our self-hosted deploy and making it easier for folks to get started on their own infrastructure.

 ### Self-hosted